Time-Series Foundation Models for ISP Traffic Forecasting: Related Work

 This raises two critical questions for the networking community: \textbf{(i) can existing foundation models pretrained on heterogeneous but non-network datasets generalize effectively to ISP traffic forecasting, and (ii) is there a need to develop networking-specific foundation models pretrained on large-scale traffic corpora?}

-Our study addresses these questions by systematically evaluating TTM on the CESNET-TimeSeries24 benchmark, assessing zero-shot, few-shot, and exogenous-feature settings to determine whether pretrained forecasting models can match or surpass specialized deep-learning baselines while maintaining low computational overhead.
+Our study addresses these questions by systematically evaluating TTM on the CESNET-TimeSeries24 dataset, assessing zero-shot, few-shot, and exogenous-feature settings to show whether pretrained forecasting models can match or surpass specialized deep-learning baselines while maintaining low computational overhead.